OpenCDSS/cdss-rest-services-examples/examples/python/README.md

 ----
 ## Examples

-Use the `get-streamflow.sh` script to run the get-streamflow.py program along with the arguments needed for the query.
+Use the `streamflow.sh` script to run the streamflow.py program along with the arguments needed for the query.
 Note the output file name given is `data`.
-The get-streamflow program will automatically attach the ending `.json` or `.csv` depending on the format given.
+The streamflow program will automatically attach the ending `.json` or `.csv` depending on the format given.
+The following example runs a standard query:

+### Linux, macOS, Git Bash, Cygwin and Windows PowerShell

+    ./streamflow.sh --abbrev PLAKERCO --parameter AIRTEMP --format csv --output data

+### Windows Command Prompt

-    get-streamflow.sh --abbrev PLAKERCO --parameter AIRTEMP --format csv --output data
+    streamflow.sh --abbrev PLAKERCO --parameter AIRTEMP --format csv --output data

 The program will also write multiple parameters differently depending on format.
 Multiple parameters in CSV will be written to the same file.
 Multiple parameters in JSON will be written to seperate files in the form `filename_PARAM.json`.
+Like the example above, leave off the `./` from the command line if using Window Command Prompt.
+Examples
-Examples as follows:
+as follows:

 ### Multiple CSV parameters

-    get-streamflow.sh --abbrev PLAKERCO --parameter AIRTEMP DISCHRG --format csv --output data Fetching data for AIRTEMP...
+    ./streamflow.sh --abbrev PLAKERCO --parameter AIRTEMP DISCHRG --format csv --output data Fetching data for AIRTEMP...
       Data successfully received and written to file 'data.csv'